Player Props Betting Guide

-*Our picks come from Bovada, 5Dimes, BetOnline, MyBookie, Bet365, Pinnacle and PropBuilder, although they can be found on many other sites as well.
+All of our player props picks come from sportsbooks Bovada, 5Dimes, BetOnline, MyBookie, Bet365, Pinnacle and PropBuilder/BetBuilder although they can be found on many other sites as well.

-*All picks are 1 Unit unless noted otherwise.
-Occasionally we have 3 or 5 Unit Max Plays.
+All picks are To Win 1 Unit (unless noted otherwise).
+Occasionally we have 3 or 5 Unit Max Picks on high confidence plays.

-For example, if our pick is ‘NBA Player X’ Under 20 Points and your bookie has a line of 19 Points, we still recommend betting it (5% of 20 points = 1 point, which matches up with the line difference).
-However anything below 19, we would recommend passing on.
+For example, if our pick is Lebron James Under 20 Points and your bookie has a line of 19 Points, we still recommend betting it (5% of 20 points = 1 point, which matches up with the line difference).
+However we would recommend passing on anything below 19.

-Let me explain.
-Say our pick is ‘NFL Player Y’ Under 5 Receptions and your bookies line is 4.5 Receptions.
+Say our pick is Odell Beckham Under 5 Receptions and your bookies line is 4.5 Receptions.
 That number 5 is a key number that will likely hit more often than any other since that’s usually the players average (Kind of like the odds of rolling a 7 in craps is the most probable number you’ll get on any given dice roll).
 If the player does end up with exactly 5 receptions, then our pick would result in a tie while your bet would lose.
 That’s not good.

--115 commission (also known as the juice) is the most common standard juice bookies set on props but given our 60-65% win rate, there is some wiggle room when it comes to the juice amount you can bet and still be profitable.
+-115 commission (also known as the juice) is the common standard that most bookies set on props but given our 60-65% win rate, there is some wiggle room when it comes to the juice amount you can bet and still be profitable.

 Let’s do the math…Say you place 100 total bets.
 At 65% win accuracy, that’s 65 winners and 35 losers.
 Divide the number of winning bets by the number of losing bets and that will give us the break even juice amount.
 65/35 = 1.85 which equates to -185